Carol Nadelson: Career

 In the final year of her residency at Beth Israel, Cooperman Nadelson married a fellow psychiatry student named Theodore Nadelson.
 Following her residency, she completed a National Institute of Mental Health (NIMH) sponsored Career Teacher Fellowship in medical education and worked as an instructor in psychiatry at Harvard Medical School (HMS) and Beth Israel before being promoted to the rank of assistant professor.
 During this time, her husband took care of most of the childcare and home-making tasks, even after he became the Chief of Psychiatry.
 In 1979, Cooperman Nadelson became a professor of psychiatry at Tufts University School of Medicine and vice chair of psychiatry at New England Medical Center.
-While serving in this role, she became a founding member of the Association for Academic Psychiatry and was appointed as a consultant to the Psychiatric Education Branch of the NIMH.
-Due to her accomplishments, she was elected the first female president of the American Psychiatric Association (APA) in 1984 and served as chief executive officer and editor in chief of American Psychiatric Press Inc. In 1985, the American Medical Women's Association awarded her the Elizabeth Blackwell Medal for her outstanding contributions to women in medicine.
+While in this role, she became a founding member of the Association for Academic Psychiatry and was appointed as a consultant to the Psychiatric Education Branch of the NIMH.
+She was elected the first female president of the American Psychiatric Association (APA) in 1984 and was chief executive officer and editor in chief of American Psychiatric Press Inc. In 1985, the American Medical Women's Association awarded her the Elizabeth Blackwell Medal for her outstanding contributions to women in medicine.

 During the early 1990s, Cooperman Nadelson returned to HMS as a Senior Psychiatrist at Cambridge Hospital and was promoted to Clinical Professor at HMS.
 In 1998, she was appointed founding director of the Office for Women's Careers at Brigham and Women's Hospital which had direct influence at Harvard University on the advancement and success of women physicians, especially of women psychiatrists.
 At Brigham and Women's Hospital, she formed the OWC Advisory Committee that works with her to identify projects and advocate for women's careers.